swch/slate/source/includes/_rest.md

 name | string |
 note | string | Human-readable note about the site for developers host | string | For interface type 'dcs',  hostname of the DCS broker server for the merchant site; for interface type 'vbs' hostname of the merchant_site. e.g. amazon.com tags | array | Tags for filtering desired merchant sites.
-This could either be site status (e.g. prod, development), countries supported (e.g. usa, canada), or site attributes (e.g. synthetic).
-Tags can also be compounded to create combinations: (e.g. ?tags=prod,usa&tags=synthetic means all sites tagged prod and usa as well as sites tagged synthetic) interface_type | string | Type of interface agent to use with merchant.
+This could either be site status (e.g. prod, down), countries supported (e.g. usa, canada), or site attributes (e.g. synthetic).
+Tags can also be compounded to create combinations: (e.g. ?tags=prod,synthetic&tags=usa,synthetic means all sites tagged prod and usa and also sites tagged synthetic) interface_type | string | Type of interface agent to use with merchant.
 Set to 'dcs' for a site that has direct connect support; and to 'vbs' for a site using Robotic Process Automation job_type | string | Type of job this site supports.
 Card placement or bill payment required_form_fields | array | Indicates the cardholder personal information fields that are required by this site.